Future14473/JARGON/README.md

 #### UNTIL THEN

 This is currently developed by only one person (Benjamin Ye) who wishes for companions.
-If you feel you have the guts and the will to contribute to the development of this library before we open it up on purpose if at all, contact Future Robotics.
+If you feel you have the guts and the will to contribute to the development of this library before we open it up on purpose, contact Future Robotics.

-'Guts' meaning having at least some of the following:
+'Guts' meaning _some_ of the following:
-- Know kotlin well (a language very much worth learning)
+- Know Kotlin (a language very much worth learning)
-- Understand what SOLID is and what it could look like in practice, which is not what roadrunner currently does
+- Understand what SOLID is and what it could look like in practice (look it up)
 - Know some calculus and/or physics
 - Know linear algebra and/or state-space theory (go read the state-space guide linked above somewhere)
-- Willing to proofread, document, or write tests
+- Willing to help proofread or document

-When this is (somewhat) stable, we will release 0.1.0.
+- Willing to at least attempt good git practices